 The accommodation is what you will have already looked at and what type of lodge you would like and how many bedrooms you need for your family.

-There are a couple of added extras in this which will change the price so if you are looking for a couples getaway you might want and added hot tub or scale your accommodation down.
+There are a couple of added extras in this that will change the price so if you are looking for a couples getaway you might want an added hot tub or scale your accommodation down.

 Center Parcs isn’t just for families and children, it is an amazing place to go for a long weekend as a couple to relax and enjoy some well-spent time together, we actually went for our honeymoon and loved it.